HinaKhan94/palpicker/README.md

 ### Project Goals

-The goal of the platform is to mainly have students/people with similar struggles and experiences, to help out other students who are looking for any sort of service in the city of regensburg in exchange of money, social interaction or just pure kindness.
+The goal of the platform is to mainly have students/people with similar struggles and experiences, help out other students who are looking for any sort of service/guidance in the city of Regensburg,Germany.
+As it is a major challenge for almost every international student, in exchange of money, social interaction or just pure kindness.
 The offers/services can be edited and deleted by the user who created them.

 ### Data Base Design